Sports Agency Contract: A General Guide

 A duty of loyalty arising from agency law binds sports agents.
 The term "agency" is defined in common law as a fiduciary connection between a principal and an agent in which the principal openly or implicitly permits the agent to operate on their behalf to enter into contractual agreements with third parties.

 Because of the fiduciary nature of the relationship, agents owe specific obligations to principals, such as loyalty, good faith, sincerity, full disclosure, abstaining from self-dealing, operating with rigorous integrity, and exercising reasonable care and all required skill to promote the principal's interests.
+However, specific obligations vary depending on the jurisdiction and the terms of the agency agreement.
 Agents who violate their fiduciary responsibility may be held financially accountable for all losses caused by the principal due to the violation.

 Role of Lawyers and Agents in Professional Athlete Contracts